Summer Sale! Get 20% off our accountancy services for 6 months! 😎

-As with all business decisions, there are always good reasons to do, or not do, something – including granting pay rises to staff.
-The rationale can change depending on circumstances, but increasing someone’s salary usually relates to employee retention, rewards, or growth.
+Like all business decisions, there are good reasons to do, or not do, something.
+The rationale for agreeing what to pay someone can change depending on circumstances, but increasing someone’s salary usually relates to employee retention, rewards, or growth.
+For instance:

-If your employee is ticking any of these, they might well be a keeper!
+If your employee is ticking off any of these, they might well be a keeper!
 Rewarding deserving staff can be great for a business, improving staff retention, employee satisfaction and morale, and garnering loyalty.
-You can foster a happier, more motivated workforce, whilst limiting the time, effort, and money spent on recruitment.
+It also reduces the resources you need to spend on recruitment.

-Don’t press go on a pay rise just yet – there’s more to think about.
 Whilst you might be thinking “I can’t afford to lose them”, can you actually afford to pay them more?
+As well as paying a higher wage, the employer’s contributions you make on top of their salary will also increase.

 For instance, pension contributions, and employer’s National Insurance contributions, amongst others that might apply.
 They’re all additional costs to take into careful consideration before signing on the dotted line.